samcoydev/bless-my-soul-app/README.md

-# bless-my-soul-app
+# Bless My Soul App

-Repository for a global BMS Docker Compose file.
+This repository is home to a couple of docker compose files you can use to fire up an instance of BMS quickly, and efficiently.